 Topping Pepper Plants: When and How

 Top pepper plants when the seedlings are at least 5 to 6 inches tall.
-On the other hand, don’t wait too long to top your peppers.
+On the other hand, don’t wait too long to top your peppers or it can stunt their growth.
 We usually top our pepper seedlings about a month after they germinate, before transplanting them outside.

 Simply trim or pinch off the very tip of the main stem (an inch or so), right above an upper set of leaves.
 I like to use my favorite small pruning snips.
 See the photos below.
 Be sure your pruners or scissors are clean to prevent spread of disease!